-Sarah Aberg is an associate in the Government Contracts, Investigations & International Trade Practice Group in the firm's New York office.
+Sarah Aberg is an associate in the White Collar Defense and Corporate Investigations Group in the firm's New York office.

 Areas of Practice

-- The Private Bank division of a global investment bank in connection with ongoing FINRA, SEC and state securities regulatory inquiries and investigations.
+- Global bank in connection with ongoing FINRA, SEC, and state securities investigations.

 - Senior mortgage finance professionals in RMBS-related investigations and litigations led by DOJ, SEC and FINRA.

-- Financial advisors in connection with SEC investigation into Forex trading platform.
+- Financial advisors in connection with FOREX investigation.

-- A federal savings bank charged with mortgage and securities fraud by the Manhattan District Attorney.
+- Criminal jury trial defending federal savings bank charged with mortgage and securities fraud by the Manhattan District Attorney.